RaisulislamRimon/project9-quiz-crackerz/README.md

+# Project name : The Daily Quiz

+## Live Website Demo : The Daily Quiz

+## Description :

+- This is a quiz application that allows users to take a quiz on a daily basis.
+- The quiz is a multiple choice quiz with many questions.
+- The quiz is about general knowledge of Front end Web Development.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).